ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 Each requirement applies to a specific scope: server, client, or both.
-If the requirement describes the behavior of the responder, the scope of the requirement is server.
-If the requirement describes the behavior of the initiator, the scope of the requirement is client.
+If the requirement describes the behavior of the responder, the scope of the requirement is the server.
+If the requirement describes the behavior of the initiator, the scope of the requirement is the client.
 If the requirement describes the behavior of the initiator and responder, the scope of the requirement is both the client and server.

 Test suites cover normative requirements that describe the behavior